cdaringe/markdown_player/readme.md

 # markdown_player

-Executable markdown files.
+▶️ Executable markdown files.

 Runs code fences in a markdown file.

+## why?

 Documentation or demonstration?
 Which is more powerful for helping users?
 Why settle for just one?
 What if you could deliver both, from the same markdown